incanus/fari/README.md

 fari is a console application for quickly browsing, searching, and opening Safari tabs.
 I find it faster to navigate things with the keyboard, and fari is even faster than using Safari's built-in tab navigation shortcuts.

+If you care, it's written in Python 3 and should work out of the box on any modern Mac.

 ## Screenshot

 ![](fari.gif)